isel-leic-daw/s2526i-51d-52d-public/lesson35-lab-11-useFetch/lab-11-use-fetch.md

 * Use **`useEffect`** to trigger the fetch.
 * Enforce valid state transitions inside the reducer.

-Your hook must also:
-* Cancel the current fetch using AbortController when necessary.
-* Avoid state updates when the effect is cancelled
+Your hook must also **avoid state updates when the effect is cancelled**.

 ### 📌 **Requirements**